 Unbelievable.

-And we're gonna be watching and waiting.
+And we're going to be watching and waiting.

-Uh, Greg, did you get an opportunity to to read all this new information about the judge in the case of Michael Flynn, General Flynn, and how the judge is asking Mueller for specific any evidence he might have at all that might be exculpatory for General Flynn?
+Greg, did you get an opportunity to read all this new information about the judge in the case of Michael Flynn, General Flynn, and how the judge is asking Mueller for specific any evidence he might have at all that might be exculpatory for General Flynn?

-And this is the same judge that was involved in the Ted Stevens case.
+And this is the same judge that was involved in the Ted Stevens case?

 I think the judge knows there's exculpatory evidence and wants to see it.

-And this judge has a lot of questions for Mueller, and and my question would also be wait a minute, on what legal basis did the FBI even have the uh the right or authority to question Michael Flynn.
+And my question would also be: wait a minute, on what legal basis did the FBI even have the right or authority to question Michael Flynn?

-Uh he had committed no crimes.
+He had committed no crimes.

 Happens all the time in previous transitions.

-Right that that they knew all about.
+Right that they knew all about.

-Sarah Carter, Greg Jarrett, you guys have been phenomenal, and we'll see you both tonight uh on Hannity, nine Eastern on Fox.
+And we'll see you both tonight on Hannity, 9 Eastern on Fox.

 Thank you both.

-All right, that's gonna wrap things up for tonight.
+All right, that's going to wrap things up for tonight.

-Now, we'll get into the thirteen indictments.
+Now, we'll get into the 13 indictments.

 How anybody in the media is surprised is a huge shock to me.